Section Image

 Students are zoned for Lincoln County Schools

-Lincoln County Schools, rated A-minus on Niche, serve the area.
+Lincoln County Schools, rated A-minus on Niche, serves the area.
 Catawba Springs Elementary School is rated A overall and is ranked as the best public elementary school in Lincoln County, according to Niche.
 Students may advance to East Lincoln Middle, rated A-minus and East Lincoln High School, rated B. The East Lincoln Mustangs won the 2022 3A State Championship in football and the 2023 3A State Championship in softball.
-Students of all grade levels may attend Southlake Christian Academy, rated A, and Mountain Island Charter School, rated A-minus.
+Students of all grade levels may attend Southlake Christian Academy, rated A, or Mountain Island Charter School, rated A-minus.

 Waterfront recreation at Lake Norman

 Lake Norman is the backdrop for much of the area’s outdoor recreation.
 Here, folks can spend the day sailing, fishing or lounging at one of the waterfront parks.
 Boats can dock at the private Safe Harbor Westport, which offers dry storage, or the public Blythe Landing Park, which is especially popular in warm weather for kayaking and playing on the sand volleyball courts.
-“Lowesville doesn’t border Lake Norman, but 20 minutes away, there’s a large county park with swimming access,” Free says, referring to 46-acre Ramsey Creek Park.
-Further up the east side of the lake, Ramsey Creek Park has a sandy beach with lifeguards where families can swim in the summer.
+“Lowesville doesn’t border Lake Norman, but 20 minutes away, there’s a large county park with swimming access,” Free says, referring to the 46-acre Ramsey Creek Park.
+Located further up the east side of the lake, Ramsey Creek Park has a sandy beach with lifeguards where families can swim in the summer.
 A bit closer to Marshville, Cowan’s Ford Country Club also sits right on the lake.
-Members can access the private boat launch, 18-hole championship golf course, tennis and pickleball courts and outdoor pool.
+Members can access the private boat launch, 18-hole championship golf course, tennis and pickleball courts, and outdoor pool.

 Shopping and dining in and around Lowesville